Can I Claim Compensation If I Was Hit By An Uninsured Driver? How To Claim?

 However, in 2019, the Motor Insurance Bureau reported that there had been an increase in the number of Motor Insurance Bureau payouts.
 The Motor Insurance Bureau is a body into which all motor vehicle insurance companies contribute funds.
 The Motor Insurance Bureau (or MIB) then pays out compensation to people who have been hit by uninsured drivers, or who were the victim of a hit and run accident.
 In 2019, there was an increase of 9.8% in the number of people seeking MIB claims payouts after being involved in an accident with an uninsured driver.
 Combined, Motor Insurance Bureau compensation amounts for that year came to £322.1 million.

 Other statistics which show that uninsured drivers accident claims are on the rise can be seen in the number of vehicles which are being seized by the police for being driven, or being on the road without insurance.
 The police can seize a car (or other vehicles) if it does not have insurance in place.
 The police forces will consult the MIB uninsured database to check the status of a cars insurance.
 The system is also linked to automatic number plate recognition (ANPR) cameras across the UK.
 In 2019, the total number of seizures was 137,410, an increase compared to 2018.
+These figures demonstrate why so many victims claim for motor insurance bureau compensation payouts.

 In most cases of a road traffic accident which is the fault of the other driver, their insurance will not only pay for the cost of repairing your vehicle, but will also pay for any medical costs that you encounter.
 This will be even be covered by the minimum level of third party insurance.
 This means that you do not need to make a claim against your own policy, protecting things such as your no claims bonus and other excesses.
 So, what happens if you are hit by an uninsured driver in the UK?